 (A) In computing any period of time prescribed or allowed by these Rules, the day of the act or event from which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included, unless this day is a Saturday, Sunday, state or federal legal holiday, or a day on which the office is officially closed due to weather or other circumstances such as the day after Thanksgiving, in which event the period runs until the end of normal office hours the next day which is not a Saturday, Sunday, state or federal legal holiday, or other day on which the office is officially closed.
+The last day of the period so computed shall be included, unless this day is a Saturday, Sunday, state or federal legal holiday, or a day on which the office is officially closed due to weather or other circumstances, in which event the period runs until the end of normal office hours the next day which is not a Saturday, Sunday, state or federal legal holiday, or other day on which the office is officially closed.
+When the period of time prescribed or allowed, not including any calendar days added in accordance with subdivision (B) of this rule, is less than 11 days, intermediate Saturdays, Sundays, and legal holidays shall be excluded in the computation.
 The day that a decision or order is issued shall be that date on which it has been certified that the decision or order has been placed in the U.S. Mail for delivery to interested persons or petitioners.
 The term "day" refers to calendar day.

-(B) Whenever a person has the right or is required to file a document within a prescribed period after the service of a paper on the person by another party in the proceeding, and the paper is served on the person by mail, the date of service shall be three days after the date on which the paper was postmarked, unless the Board or a Panel sets a specific date by which the person must file.
+(B) Whenever a person has the right or is required to file a document within a prescribed period after the service of a paper on the person by another party in the proceeding, and the paper is served on the person by mail, the date of service shall be three days after the date on which the paper was postmarked, unless the Commission or the Board sets a specific date by which the person must file.

-(C) The District Commission, the Chair, or a hearing officer appointed to hear the matter, for good cause upon written motion, may enlarge the time prescribed by these Rules or by its order for doing any act, or may permit an act to be done after the expiration of such time provided that such enlargement will not result in undue delay or disruption of the District Commission's docket.
+(C) The District Commission, the Chair, Vice Chair or Acting Chair, for good cause upon written motion, may enlarge the time prescribed by these Rules or by its order for doing any act, or may permit an act to be done after the expiration of such time provided that such enlargement will not result in undue delay or disruption of the District Commission's docket. - Adopted April 7, 2006, eff.
+May 1, 2006; amended June 25, 2009, effective July 10, 2009.